All Episodes

 How the hell are we going to save this country?

-Uh I this is why I like truth social, but I also have a hard time understanding why no one thought through uh the scalability, the the clamor, the the incredibly intense market of people desperate for a place where they can speak to each other and everyone else.
+This is why I like Truth Social, but I also have a hard time understanding why no one thought through the scalability, the clamor, the incredibly intense market of people desperate for a place where they can speak to each other and everyone else.

-I have found the platform to be uh very robust, a lot of fun.
+I have found the platform to be very robust, a lot of fun.

 I went from having no followers to having, I don't know, 15,000 followers almost overnight.